mfem/web/src/examples.md

 $$\frac{\partial^2 u}{\partial t^2} - c^2\Delta u = 0$$
 The boundary conditions are either Dirichlet or Neumann.

-The example demonstrates how to solve problems with a second order time derivative.
+The example demonstrates the use of time dependent operators, implicit solvers and second order time integration.

-_The example has only a serial ([ex23.cpp](https://github.com/mfem/mfem/blob/master/examples/ex23.cpp)) version._
+_The example has only a serial ([ex23.cpp](https://github.com/mfem/mfem/blob/master/examples/ex23.cpp)) version.
+We recommend viewing examples 9 and 10 before viewing this example._
 <div style="clear:both;"/></div>
 <br></div>

 <div id="volta" markdown="1">